Your details have been received

-The Central Thailand region is the cultural hinterland and rice bowl of Thailand, filled with a colourful history.
-The flowing Chao Phraya River and its fertile plains once irrigated ancient kingdoms, and supported frontiers throughout World War II.
-Its rice crops still feed the nation and plains give rise to the natural beauty of several national parks.
+Central Thailand is the country’s central plains region and is the cultural hinterland and rice bowl of Thailand, filled with a colourful history.
+The flowing Chao Phraya River and its fertile central plains once irrigated ancient kingdoms, and supported frontiers throughout World War II.
+Its rice crops still feed the nation and the central plains give rise to the natural beauty of several sites established in the national park system.
 There are a huge variety of day trips you can take from Bangkok.
-You will never be short of things to do in central Thailand.
+You will never be short of things to do.

-Tourist attractions in Bangkok in central Thailand are focused around temples, shopping and markets, street food and nightlife.
+Tourist attractions in Bangkok are focused on temples, shopping and markets, street food and nightlife.
 Bangkok’s street life is lively with something always happening somewhere.
 One night in Bangkok is not enough to take in the exotic anthropology of this oriental city.

 What to do in central Thailand beyond Bangkok?
 For an authentic Thai shopping experience, visit the famous weekend Amphawa Floating Market.
 About 50 km from Bangkok, this vibrant trade market operates on the Mae Khlong River canal network.
 Have fun bartering with local vendors directly from their long-tail wooden boats for handicrafts, fresh seafood, vegetables, and lots more.